samuelthomas2774/nxapi/README.md

 nxapi splatnet2 dump-records data/splatnet2 --no-user-records --hero-records

 # Include timeline (CPOD FM on the home page)
-# If this option is included the timeline will always be downloaded even if they haven't been updated
+# If this option is included the timeline will always be downloaded even if it hasn't been updated
 nxapi splatnet2 dump-records data/splatnet2 --timeline
 # Only download the timeline
 nxapi splatnet2 dump-records data/splatnet2 --no-user-records --timeline